patrikmoledo/farm-bnb/README.md

 # FarmBnb

-Web application that enables you to rent an animal to your farm or rent out your animals to other farmers.
+Web application where you can rent an animal to your farm or rent out your animals to other farmers.

 <img src="app/assets/images/farmbnb-homepage.png">